wlenig/wlenig.github.io/data/blog/focus-monitor.md

 };
 ```

-Moving over to the DLL, or client side, the callback function needs to be defined and exported.
-Inside it, we check if the hook code is `HCBT_SETFOCUS`, which indicates a window has gained focus, then write the event to the named pipe.
+Moving over to the DLL, or client side, the callback function needs to be defined following the `HOOKPROC` signature, and exported.
+Inside it, we check if signal code is `HCBT_SETFOCUS`, which indicates a window has gained focus, then write the event to the named pipe.
+In all cases, we continue the call chain.
+I should add that it is advised to do as little work inside the callback as possible, however seeing as this is a debugging tool, I found opening and writing to the pipes inside the hook acceptable.

 ```cpp
 extern "C" __declspec(dllexport) LRESULT CALLBACK CBTProc(